petehunt/dslpy/README.txt

 Different subcomponents will require different css and js files to work.
-We only want to include them once, sometimes we want to use cache busting, and we don't want to have to centrally manage the dependencies at the top-level. xhpy.rez takes care of this.
+We only want to include them once, sometimes we want to use cache busting, and we don't want to have to centrally manage the dependencies at the top-level. dslpy.rez takes care of this.

 You noticed the request argument to __compose__().
 You can call require_static('file.css') to require a static file be referenced in the head.
 You can override how this path is